Breaking News

 The cabbage looper feeds on a wide variety of cultivated plants and weeds.
 Cabbage loopers (trichoplusia ni) are a serious pest that infect mainly cruciferous plants such as cabbage, broccoli, cauliflower, and brussels sprouts.
 When fully grown, the caterpillar has a greenish body that is 11∕2 inches long and tapers near the head.
 They feed on foliage, and eventually .
 They chew on foliage, bore holes into cabbage and .

-ALSO READ How To Grow Black Diamond Watermelon
+ALSO READ How To Grow Sugar Baby Watermelon Seeds

 It attacks all plants of the cabbage family, .
 Pest and Disease Control Archives - Page 25 of 27 - Homyden